rust-lang/reference/src/types/tuple.md

 r[type.tuple.repr]
 The values and representation of a tuple type are the same as a [struct type][type.struct.value] with the same fields and layout.

+> [!NOTE]
+> In general, it is not guaranteed that any particular struct type will match the layout of a given tuple type.

+r[type.tuple.padding]
+A tuple has the same [padding bytes][type.union.value.padding] as a struct type with the same fields and layout.

 [^1]: Structural types are always equivalent if their internal types are equivalent.
       For a nominal version of tuples, see [tuple structs].